 7. Breastfeeding keeps the mother healthy.

-Some studies have proved that moms who choose to breastfeed rather than bottle feed reduce their chances of suffering from breast cancer, ovarian cancer and osteoporosis.
+Some studies have proved that moms who choose to breastfeed rather than bottle-feed have a lower risk of suffering from breast cancer, ovarian cancer, and osteoporosis.

 8. Your baby may not take to formula milk.